dlorch/reverse-linked-list/distributed-algorithms/README.md

 [![Reliable broadcast algorithm](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-22.png)](http://disi.unitn.it/~montreso/ds/handouts/04-rb.pdf)
 [![Reliable broadcast example](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-23.png)](http://disi.unitn.it/~montreso/ds/handouts/04-rb.pdf)

-Implementation of [FIFO broadcast] protocol.
+Implementation of [FIFO broadcast] protocol, which is a "FIFO Order transformation applied to a reliable broadcast".
 Note that p1 sends the first, then third, finally the second message, but due to sequencing, the messages arrive in correct FIFO order.
 In reality, p1 would be sending those messages in the *correct order*.
 The messages might arrive in the wrong order at the destination due to forwarding or networking delays.

 ```
 $ sbt "runMain com.github.dlorch.FIFOBroadcast.Main"